Speed (Japanese band): 1995–1997: Early success

-Unlike most artists from the Okinawa Actors School which were signed to the Avex record label, Speed were instead signed up by Toy's Factory, a move the group later stated allowed them more creative freedom and expression.
-Their sole producer during their time together was Hiromasa Ijichi and the girls hoped to emulate U.S. R&B group TLC.
+Unlike most artists from the Okinawa Actors School which were signed to the Avex record label, Speed were signed up by Toy's Factory, which the group stated allowed them more creative freedom and expression.
+Their sole producer during their time together was Hiromasa Ijichi and the members hoped to emulate U.S. R&B group TLC.

 Upon forming, Speed recorded a few songs, however "Body & Soul" was chosen to be their debut single.
-The video for the song was filmed on location in San Francisco and Los Angeles, and the single sold an impressive total of over 638,000 copies.
+The video for the song was filmed in San Francisco and Los Angeles, and the single sold an impressive total of over 638,000 copies.
 "Body & Soul" was also Speed's longest charting song, lingering in the charts for 31 weeks.

 Body & Soul was quickly followed up by the ballad single "Steady" which was their first million-selling single (1.27 million copies).
 Following Steady, Speed decided to go with a more upbeat song and released "Go!
 Go!
 Heaven".
 The video for the song was filmed on location in New York and Miami.
-The song sold over 665,000 copies and became the girls first single to hit No.1 on Japan's Oricon weekly charts.
+The song sold over 665,000 copies and became the group's first single to hit No.1 on Japan's Oricon weekly charts.
 Following "Go Go Heaven", Speed released their debut album Starting Over.
 The album contained a mix of upbeat songs mixed with soft ballads.
 Their debut album became their first No.1 album on the Oricon charts.
-The album's third track, "Love Vibration", has a music video.
+The album's third track, "Luv Vibration", has a music video.

 After the release of Starting Over, Speed followed on with their upbeat genre and released the single "Wake Me Up!".
 The video for the song was filmed on location in the Philippines and sold approximately 671,000 copies (total shipment: 890,000) when it was released.
 It was also during this time that Speed decided to have their debut concert.
 The concert titled 'Speed – First Live' was staged outdoors on location in Odaiba and featured an impressive stage with pyrotechnics and acrobatic stunts.